kyurikotpq/calbitica-android/README.md

 We'd really, really love for you to consider this version as our submitted version without the late submission penalty.
 It was the best we could manage during this difficult period :')

 ---
+### Running the Project
+This app crashes in the emulator due to the AVD's infrastructure limitations.
+Therefore, we highly encourage you to run this app on an actual device.

+You will need a Google account and a Habitica account for the app to work.
+You can register for a Habitica account at [https://www.habitica.com/](https://www.habitica.com/)

+### Finding your Habitica User ID & API key
+In the Habitica website,
+1. Click on the profile icon in the top right hand corner of teh navigation bar
+2. Click on the `Settings` navigation item
+3. Navigate to the `API` tab on the page.
+4. Copy and paste the User ID to the corresponding field in the Settings page of our app.
+5. Click on `Show API Token` button and copy and paste the API key to the corresponding field in the Settings page of our app.

+### Calbitica API
+The API is hosted at [https://app.kyurikotpq.com/calbitica/](https://app.kyurikotpq.com/calbitica/) (trailing backslash is needed).
+A Habitica account must be connected or the API will refuse to do anything.
+This is because rewards (gold coins, experience points, etc.) are tagged to Habitica tasks, so a Habitica account is crucial.

+### Because we are using Google Sign-In
+which relies on my SHA1 fingerprint of my debug.keystore, I've included it in this project folder.
+Please do not share it with anyone else.

+Back up your existing debug.keystore in your home folder, i.e. `C:\Users\<Username>\.android`, and use this provided debug.keystore instead.
+If this is not done, Google Sign in will not work at all.

+### Access Token refreshing
+Access Tokens from the Google OAuth process expire **every hour**.
+Therefore, you may encounter issues with the app due to the API not being able to pull anything from your Google Calendar.

+Solution: signing in and out usually solves the problem, but if all else fails, revoke Calbitica's access to your account and try again.

+---
 ### Work breakdown:
 - Google Auth Sign In, Session Management & Sign Out: Pei Qi
 - WeekView - CRUD, Today, Refresh & Add buttons: Poh Heng